JetBrains/kotlin-web-site/docs/topics/kapt.md

 ```

-Please note that kapt is still not supported for IntelliJ IDEA’s own build system.
-Launch the build from the “Maven Projects”
+Please note that kapt is still not supported for IntelliJ IDEA's own build system.
+Launch the build from the "Maven Projects"
 toolbar whenever you want to re-run the annotation processing.

 ## Using in CLI